 One credit union failure incurred a loss to the Share Insurance Fund in 2020, compared to two credit union failures in 2019.
 The cost of the 2020 failure was $1.6 million.

 The Chief Financial Officer also reported the agency’s four funds — the Share Insurance Fund, the Operating Fund, the Central Liquidity Facility and Community Development Revolving Loan Fund — each received an unmodified, or “clean,” audit opinion (opens new window) with no reportable conditions for 2020 from the agency’s independent auditor, KPMG LLP.

 Briefing Provides Update on Emergency Capital Investment Program

-The NCUA’s Offices of Examination and Insurance, Credit Union Resources and Expansion, and General Counsel briefed the Board on the U.S. Department of the Treasury’s Emergency Capital Investment Program (opens new window) and how it could be leveraged by eligible federally insured credit unions.
+The NCUA’s Offices of Examination and Insurance, Credit Union Resources and Expansion, and General Counsel briefed the Board on the U.S. Department of the Treasury’s Emergency Capital Investment Program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and how it could be leveraged by eligible federally insured credit unions.